Berg0162/airflow/README.md

 <img src="../main/images/HeatBalancePic_small.png" width="400" height="100" align = "right" alt="Heat Balance"> For indoor cycling on a static trainer a stable Heat Balance is paramount.
 Thermal heat stress may seriously affect the performance, overall productivity, safety and health of an individual.
 Discomfort at least, even heat illness and at worst heat stroke are three phases of the reaction of the human body when exposed to an unstable Heat Balance (hot, humid environment and inadequate airflow). <br clear="left">
 <img src="../main/images/AIRFLOW_equation.png" width="500" height="140" align = "right" alt="Airflow equation">
 The Heat Balance Equation can be rewritten in such a way that the requested Airflow Velocity (<b>V<sub>a</sub></b>) is a function of the other terms and can be calculated at any time!
 The <b>AIRFLOW</b> smart device continuously tunes accordingly the requested airflow velocity of the fan(s) for a stable Heat Balance during all phases of an indoor cycling workout, warm-up, intensity intervals, intermittent recovery and at cooldown.
-The cyclist has no on-the-way interference and can fully concentrate on the demands of the stationay trainer workout, always facing the ideal airstream that will cool him/her appropriately. <br clear="left">
+The cyclist has no on-the-way interference and can fully concentrate on the demands of the stationary trainer workout, always facing the ideal airstream that will cool him/her appropriately. <br clear="left">
-In a seperate document the Heat Balance Equation and the applied algorithms are explained and elaborated see: <br>
+In a separate document the Heat Balance Equation and the applied algorithms are explained and elaborated see: <br>
 * [View Heat Balance And Algorithms Elaborated](../main/docs/Heat_Balance_And_Algorithms_Elaborated.pdf) <br>
 * [View Calculation Example in Appendix](../main/docs/APPENDIX.pdf) <br>